Bearded vulture: Reintroduction in the Alps

-Efforts to reintroduce the bearded vulture began in the 1970s in the French Alps.
-Zoologists Paul Geroudet and Gilbert Amigues attempted to release vultures that had been captured in Afghanistan, but this approach proved unsuccessful: it was too difficult to capture the vultures in the first place, and too many died in transport on their way to France.
-A second attempt was made in 1987, using a technique called "hacking", in which young individuals (from 90 to 100 days) from zoological parks would be taken from the nest and placed in a protected area in the Alps.
+In the Alps, bearded vultures were being shot as late as 1913, and were completely locally extinct in the Alps by the 1930s.
+Efforts to reintroduce the bearded vulture began in the 1970s in the French Alps with the release of vultures that had been captured in Afghanistan; but this approach proved unsuccessful as it was too difficult to capture the vultures in the first place, and too many died in transport on their way to France.
+A second attempt was made in 1987, using a technique called "hacking", in which young individuals (between 90 and 100 days in age) from zoological parks would be taken from the nest and placed in a protected area in the Alps.
 As they were still unable to fly at that age, the chicks were hand-fed by humans until the birds learned to fly and were able to reach food without human assistance.
 This method has proven more successful, with over 200 birds released in the Alps from 1987 to 2015, and a bearded vulture population has reestablished itself in the Alps.

+The reintroduced population in the Alps is descended mainly from birds of Eastern European or Asian populations.